vkokkinis/identity-iris-keycloak-image/README.md

 ### GitLab Pipeline (example)

-To build _CKI_ inside the GitLab pipeline look at the provided `.gitlab-ci.yml` which will have a jobs called `build:extensions` and `build:image`.
+To build _IKI_ inside the GitLab pipeline look at the provided `.gitlab-ci.yml` which will have a jobs called `build:extensions` and `build:image`.
 These steps will build the extensions and the Keycloak image together into one Docker image.